clifgriffin/simple-ldap-login/readme.md

 Unfortunately I can't be relied upon to assist with these types of requests.
 I chose not to support these scenarios because they are infrequent and because they confuse everyone else.

 ### It's still not working!
 How can I get help? ###
-There are two ways.
-You can post a comment on my blog (http://clifgriffin.com/2009/05/13/simple-ldap-login-13-for-WordPress/) or you can e-mail me: clifgriffin@gmail.com.
+You can post a comment on my blog (http://clifgriffin.com/simple-ldap-login) or you can e-mail me: clifgriffin@gmail.com.
 I'll do my best to get you up and running!

 ## Screenshots ##